Mine rescue: Poland

 In Poland, there are groups of rescuers in each mine.
 In addition, there are three specialized emergency stations in the Bytom, Jaworzno and Wodzisław Śląski.
 They are operational 24/7.

+South Africa

+In South Africa, mine rescue teams are also known as "Proto teams", a reference to the original Siebe Gorman Proto oxygen rebreather equipment they used.

 First World War

 During World War I the British army mined underneath enemy lines in occupied France, and mine rescue training was required for the soldiers, often skilled coal-miners who undertook the work as part of the Tunnelling companies of the Royal Engineers.
 Much documentation on military mining activities was classified information until 1961.